 Operations, the largest division within the Fire Department, is responsible for handling all emergencies within the City of Raleigh.
 They respond to fire, medical emergencies, and rescue calls, including extrication, high-level rescue, water rescue, and collapse and confined-space rescue.

 - 33 patients were revived from cardiac arrest and discharged from the hospital.

 Other non-emergency response activities include conducting pre-incident surveys in the 14,900 business occupancies within Raleigh, installing smoke detectors upon request, providing public fire education events, and assisting all those who live and work within the city to meet their needs.

 Fire Department Ranks

-New Firefighters are hired as recruits.
-They must complete a recruit academy (about 27 weeks) to become probationary firefighters, and remain on probation for six months.
+New firefighters are hired as recruits.
+They must complete a recruit academy (approximately 27 weeks) to become probationary firefighters, and remain on probation for six months.
 Promotions to higher ranks are determined by testing scores and other evaluative criteria.

-After three years, Firefighters are eligible for promotion to the rank of First Class Firefighter (or assistant driver).
-First Class Firefighters can serve as driver-operator, in the Lieutenant’s absence.
+After three years, firefighters are eligible for promotion to the rank of first class rirefighter (or assistant driver).
+First class firefighters can serve as driver-operator, in the lieutenant’s absence.

 After three years, first class firefighters are eligible for promotion to the rank of senior firefighter.

 Each apparatus has a driver-operator, named a lieutenant.
 They can serve as company officer, in the captain’s absence.